 An intelligent, bold and friendly horse to ride

-These spirited little horses are able weight carriers, and they can carry full sized men over challenging terrain competently.
+These spirited little horses with their smooth gait are able weight carriers.
+They can carry full sized men over challenging terrain competently.
 The two-time heavyweight champion of the world, George Foreman is a lifelong lover of Icelandic horses, and imported four horses from Iceland for his private stables.

 What better way to experience this enchanted land, than ride it like the Vikings did?

-Experiencing the untarnished solitude of Iceland wide open landscapes on horseback, is one of the best ways to maximize your time and experience in this beautiful country.
+Experiencing the untarnished solitude of wide open Iceland landscapes on horseback is one of the best ways to maximize your time and experience in this beautiful country.

 Many places in Iceland offer equestrian experiences on Icelandic horses, but not all encounters are alike.
-If you appreciate fine horses, high quality tack and professional service – you should book your ride with MrIceland.
-Iceland is a magical a place and riding one of the MrIcelands beautifully trained horses unlocks even more of it.
+If you appreciate fine horses, high quality tack and professional service – you should book your ride with Mr. Iceland.
+Iceland is a magical place and riding one of the Mr. Iceland’s beautifully trained horses unlock even more of it.